AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 > **Note**: We recommended you back up your existing Stingray data or work on a copy of your project when using a beta version of Stingray.

+- **GAME-19426 iOS cardboard VR view only renders on part of the screen on iPhone 7 Plus**

+	We changed the rendering backend in Stingray 1.8 to Metal instead of OpenGL on iOS.
+We use the googlevr SDK to implement iOS Cardboard support and this means it has been temporarily disabled, because this SDK does not include support for Metal out of the box.
+For details, see [this known issues link](https://developers.google.com/vr/ios/release-notes).

 - **GAME-22297 Thumbnails display as solid grey in the Asset Browser**

 	**Workaround:** Right-click to reload the problematic panels.